Azure/azureml-assets/training/model_management/components/import_model/README.md

 # Model Import Pipeline Component
-This is pipeline component, which can be used to create an [azure machine learning pipelines](https://learn.microsoft.com/en-us/azure/machine-learning/concept-ml-pipelines?view=azureml-api-2) to import a publicly available model from sources like HuggingFace,Github to user's workspace or registry.
+This is pipeline component, which can be used to create an azure machine learning pipelines to import a publicly available model from sources like HuggingFace,Github to user's workspace or registry.
-Click [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-use-pipeline-component?view=azureml-api-2) to know more about pipeline component.

-The components can be seen here ![as shown in the figure]

 # 1. Inputs